Heath1979/Post-it/TESTING.md

 ### Testing User Stories

-User Stories are documented in the Happy Heath [Github Projects Board](link_to_project_board).
+User Stories are documented in the Post It [Github Projects Board](link_to_project_board).
 User Stories are numbered, with Acceptance Criteria and Tasks detailed within.
 All features were tested to ensure that they provided the user with the expected output and action.

 | User Story | Acceptance Criteria Met? | Tested | Response | Pass/Fail | Fix |
 | ---- | ---- | ----- | ---- | ----- | ---- |